- About Us

-We work with your budget when it comes to dental veneers.
+We work on your terms with your budget when it comes to dental veneers.
 We offer a variety of payments options and accept cash, checks and major credit cards.
 We also accept low and no-interest financing through third parties.
 Contact us to learn more about our insurance policy.

 Why Do Our Patients Love Us?

 We use advanced dental technology and a personal touch to keep you at ease during your visit.
-Dental restoration has never been more comfortable.
+Dental and oral restoration has never been more comfortable.

-We make use of cutting-edge tools to provide long-lasting dentures with safe and easy procedures.
+We make use of cutting-edge tools in 2019 to provide long-lasting dentures with safe and easy procedures.

 Wonderful dental group!
 Everyone is courteous, professional and helpful.
 Lanier... read moreWonderful dental group!
 Everyone is courteous, professional and helpful.
 Lanier Dental Group is the best in town, they really "care" about their patients.
 They have me as a patient for life!! read lessJanet A.20/05/19